marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 type TRANSPORT_PARAMETER_ERROR.

 After negotiating this extension, endpoints MUST report received packets using the ACCURATE_ACK_ECN frame.
+This only applies to the application data packet number space.
+Initial and Handshake packets are acknowledged using the regular ACK frame.

-It is invalid to send regular ACK frames after negotiating this extension.
-Endpoints MUST close the connection using a PROTOCOL_VIOLATION error when they receive an ACK frame after this extension was negotiated.
+It is invalid to send regular ACK frames in the application data packet number space after negotiating this extension.
+Endpoints MUST close the connection using a PROTOCOL_VIOLATION error when they receive an ACK frame in the application data packet number space after this extension was negotiated.

 When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
-This allows sending the frames defined by this extension in 0-RTT packets.
+This allows acknowledging 0-RTT packets using ACCURATE_ACK_ECN frames.
 If 0-RTT data is accepted by the server, the server MUST NOT disable this extension on the resumed connection.

 # Security Considerations

-The sender of an ACK frame might be able to burden its peer by encoding a large number of ACK ranges.
-With the ACK frame defined in {{RFC9000}} it is not possible to split a contiguous sequence of packet numbers into multiple ranges, which becomes possible when using the ACCURATE_ACK_ECN frame.
+The sender of an ACCURATE_ACK_ECN frame might be able to burden its peer by encoding a large number of ACK ranges.
+With the ACK frame defined in {{RFC9000}}
+it is not possible to split a contiguous sequence of packet numbers into multiple ranges, which becomes possible when using the ACCURATE_ACK_ECN frame.
 The number of ACK ranges is implicitely by the requirement that each frame fits into a QUIC packet.
 Receivers SHOULD make sure that they can process an ACCURATE_ACK_ECN frame containing a few hundred ACK ranges efficiently.

 # IANA Considerations